tasneem-alsheikh/nationality-predictor/README.md

 # 🌍 Nationality Predictor

 An AI-powered web application that predicts the nationality of a given name using a neural network.
-Built with PyTorch and Streamlit.
+Built with PyTorch and Streamlit.<br>
+To view the webapp click: https://nationality-predictor-rvgjrxblgsym6phhkuzyae.streamlit.app/

 ## 🚀 Features